alignment-stack/prompt-profiler/README.md

 Prompt Profiler

-prompt-profiler is a lightweight NLP tool that analyzes transformer model prompts and outputs for entropy, efficiency, token usage, and redudancy.
-Built with HuggingFace Transformers, it works with any LLM, including GPT2, Mistral, and custom fine-tunes.
+prompt-profiler is a lightweight transformer prompt analysis CLI that calculates entropy, redundancy, token usage, and output efficiency.
+Built with HuggingFace transformers, it works with any LLM, including GPT2, Mistral, and custom fine-tunes.

 This tool is ideal for AI developers, trainers, or anyone else that is interested in prompt/response performance across models.